Ways I Can Serve You

 If you are interested in applying, please contact my office and fill out the application with the Office of the Senate Sergeant at Arms.

-United States and Wisconsin flags are available for purchase from the Capitol.
-Both flags are made of durable nylon and are 3 feet by 5 feet in size.
-U.S. flags cost $16.00, and Wisconsin flags cost $13.00.
+Both American flags and Wisconsin flags are available for purchase.
+Both flags are made of durable nylon and are approximately 3 feet by 5 feet in size.

 If you would like the flag flown over the Capitol in honor of someone, please specify the name of the person, the occasion, and the date you would like the flag flown.
 A certificate of commemoration will be mailed back to you with the flag.